 - More heavily discounted: Has been on the market for longer (launched in September 2011).

-Advantages of the Fujifilm X20:
+Reasons to prefer the Fujifilm X20:

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Faster burst: Shoots at higher frequency (12 vs 10 flaps/sec) to capture the decisive moment.